-- 1. Extremely high academic achievement in standardized test scores, grades, and daily performance indicating achievement and academic aptitude two or more years above grade level. - 2.
-A minimum of absences and/or transfers. - 3.
-Comments and recommendations of previous teachers. - 4.
-Reports from previous years indicating above average academic progress. - 5.
-Demonstrated mastery in reading, language, science, and mathematics two or more years above grade level based on current state standards. - 6.
-Successful completion of appropriate enrichment strategies. - 7.
-Evidence that the student will benefit more, academically and emotionally, from an advanced assignment than from one based on chronological age. - 8.
+- 1. Extremely high academic achievement in standardized test scores, grades, and daily performance indicating achievement and academic aptitude two or more years above grade level - 2.
+A minimum of absences and/or transfers - 3.
+Comments and recommendations of previous teachers - 4.
+Reports from previous years indicating above average academic progress - 5.
+Demonstrated mastery in reading, language, science, and mathematics two or more years above grade level based on current state standards - 6.
+Successful completion of appropriate enrichment strategies - 7.
+Evidence that the student will benefit more, academically and emotionally, from an advanced assignment than from one based on chronological age - 8.
 Students in 4th and 5th grade that earned a Level 4 or 5 in ELA or Math on the prior year statewide assessment are eligible to take accelerated courses using virtual school.
-Options may vary slightly by school and include advancing to the next grade level for some coursework in a face-to-face setting or through virtual school. - 9.
+Options may vary by school includes advancing to the next grade level for some coursework selected in person courses/enrichment activities or online learning options. - 9.
 Students in Kindergarten and first grade must meet the age requirements as set forth in § 1003.21, Fla.
 Stat.